Maruff/eTamil/synopsis.md

 The literature review will cover the following areas:
 - **Domain-Specific Languages (DSLs)**: Overview of DSLs, their advantages, and successful implementations in various fields.
 - **Programming Languages for Finance**: Examination of existing programming languages and tools used in financial analysis and accounting.
-- **Language Design Principles**: Study of linguistic and cognitive principles relevant to designing programming languages for non-programmers.
+- **Language Design Principles**: Study of linguistic and cognitive principles relevant to designing programming languages for Indian programmers.
 - **Cultural Context in Software Development**: Exploration of the role of cultural and linguistic context in the adoption and effectiveness of software tools.

 ### Research Methodology

 1. **Requirement Analysis**: Conduct surveys and interviews with Indian accountants, auditors, and FinTech professionals to gather requirements and identify pain points.
-2. **Language Design**: Develop the grammar and syntax of eTamil, integrating mathematical operations and domain-specific keywords (e.g., "itu" for print, "en" for integer).
+2. **Language Design**: Develop the grammar and syntax of eTamil, integrating mathematical operations and domain-specific keywords (e.g., "itu" for put, "en" for integer).
-3. **Compiler/Interpreter Development**: Implement a compiler/interpreter that translates eTamil code into executable instructions, ensuring error handling and optimization.
+3. **Compiler Development**: Implement a compiler that translates eTamil code into executable instructions, ensuring error handling and optimization.
 4. **Case Studies**: Apply eTamil to real-world financial scenarios, documenting its impact on efficiency and accuracy.
-5. **User Feedback**: Collect and analyze feedback from users to refine language features and improve usability.
+5. **User Feedback**: Collect and analyze feedback from users to refine language constructs, technical features and improve usability.
-6. **Performance Evaluation**: Measure the performance of eTamil in terms of execution speed, resource utilization, and error rates.
+6. **Performance Evaluation**: Measure the performance of eTamil in terms of compilation, execution speed, resource utilization, and error rates.

 ### Expected Outcomes

-- A fully functional domain-specific language tailored to the needs of Indian financial professionals.
+- A fully functional domain-specific language tailored to the needs of Indian financial professionals and fintech developers.
 - Improved efficiency and accuracy in financial computations and reporting.
-- Increased accessibility of programming tools for Tamil-speaking users.
+- Increased accessibility of programming tools for Tamil-speaking users and Tamil like language speakers.
 - Comprehensive documentation and case studies demonstrating the practical benefits of eTamil.

 ### Timeline